CALCRIM No. 2722. Battery by Gassing (Pen. Code, §§ 243.9, 4501.1)

 correctional institution pending trial or is temporarily outside the prison

-walls or boundaries for any permitted purpose, including but not
+walls or boundaries for any permitted purpose, including but not limited

-released on parole is not serving a sentence in a state prison.]]
+on parole is not serving a sentence in a state prison.]]

 [A (county jail/city jail/ <insert description>) is a local